-The Museum of Vence is located in the old Chateau de Villenueve
+Vence Museum is Located in the Old Chateau De Villenueve

-Located in a 17th-century building on the western wall to the old city, the exhibited art is framed by a special historical buzz.
+Situated in a 17th-century building on the western parapet of the old city wall, the exhibited art is framed with a special historical atmosphere.

-The Museum of Vence shows alternate exhibitions devoted to contemporary art and to famous artists’ stays in Vence such as Matisse, Chagall, Dufy or Dubuffet.
+The museum offers temporary exhibitions dedicated to contemporary art and reminders of other famous artists’ stays in Vence such as Matisse, Chagall, Dufy, or Dubuffet.

-In its bright rooms, the museum offers an annual program of themed exhibitions representing modern French and international art.
+In its bright rooms, the museum offers a year-round program of themed exhibitions representing modern French and international art.

-The Chateau de Villeneuve was built back in the 17th century by the Seigneurs de Villeneuve next to a watchtower, which still stands there today and dates back to the 12th century.
+Chateau de Villenueve was built back in the 17th century by the Seigneurs de Villeneuve next to a watchtower, which still stands today and dates all the way back to the 12th century.

-The chateau was home to the Villeneuve family, also known as the lords of Vence, until the French Revolution.
+The chateau was home to the Villenueve family, also known as the lords of Vence until the French Revolution.

-For a time, the building was owned by Émile Hugues (1901-1966), a former French minister and mayor of Vence.
-He bequeathed the Chateau de Villeneuve to the City of Vence and thus the Fondation Émilie Hugues arose.
+For a period, the building was owned by Émile Hugues (1901-1966), a former French minister and mayor of Vence.
+He bequeathed Chateau de Villenueve to the city of Vence, thus creating the Fondation Émilie Hugues.

-The Chateau de Villeneuve was renovated in 1992.
-A fresco in the watchtower inspired the choice of colors for the restoration by architect Jean François Bodin, who was also responsible for the restoration of the Museum of Modern Art in Paris and the Matisse Museum in Nice.
+Chateau de Villenueve was renovated in 1992, and a fresco in the watchtower inspired the color choice for the restoration overseen by architect Jean François Bodin, who has also been responsible for the restoration of the Museum of Modern Art in Paris and the Matisse Museum in Nice.

-A specialized bookstore at the museum’s exit offers a selection of books, posters, maps and objects related to the museum’s current events and art in general.
+A specialized bookstore at the museum’s exit offers a selection of books, posters, cards, and objects related to the museum’s current events and art in general.

 Arman (Armand Fernandes 1928-2005)

-In front of the entrance to the museum is one of Arman´’s works of art, “Accord Parfait” from the Atlantis series from 2005, just a year before he died.
+In front of the museum entrance, you can see one of Arman’s artworks, “Accord Parfait” from the Atlantis series from 2005, just a year before his death.

-Arman was a French-American artist, painter, sculptor and plastic artist, known for his “accumulations”, in which he used already manufactured objects as art material.
+Arman was a French-American artist, painter, sculptor, and plastic artist, known for his “accumulations,” where he used already manufactured objects as art material.

-He was born in Nice, spent a lot of time in New York and lived in Vence from 1968 until his death in 2005.
-He is today buried in Paris in the Père-Lachaise cemetery.
+He was born in Nice, spent a lot of time in New York, and lived in Vence from 1968 until his death in 2005.
+He is now buried in Paris at the Père-Lachaise cemetery.

-The Chateau de Villenueve is located opposite the legendary ash tree immortalized by the Russian painter Chaïm Soutine from 1929.
-The ash tree is said to have been planted in 1538 in memory of François I and Pope Paul III’s visit to Vence.
+Chateau de Villenueve is located right across from the legendary ash tree immortalized by the Russian Chaïm Soutine in 1929.
+The ash tree is said to have been planted in 1538 to commemorate the visit of François I and Pope Paul III to Vence.

-At the end of the Place du Frêne is the Belvedere Fernand Moutet, where there is a good view of the four Baou’s; Baou des Blancs, Baou des Noirs, Baou de Saint Jeannet and Baou de la Gaude – the giant cliffs that rise behind the city.
+At the end of Place du Frêne lies Belvedere Fernand Moutet, where there is a good view of the 4 Baous; Baou des Blancs and Baou des Noirs, Baou de Saint Jeannet and Baou de la Gaude – the gigantic cliffs that rise behind the city.

 By Tommy Sverre – 2022